The thermal view of singularity-free scalar-tensor spacetimes: Introduction

 For vacuum Brans-Dicke gravity \cite{Brans:1961sx} with $\omega=$~const. and no potential (the case relevant for this work), Eq.~(\ref{evolution_general2}) reduces to \be \frac{ d \left({\cal K}{\cal T} \right)}{d\tau} = {\cal K}{\cal T} \left( 8\pi {\cal K}{\cal T}-\Theta \right) \,. \ee The $ \left( \Theta, {\cal K}{\cal T} \right)$ plane turns out to be very useful to represent the ``thermal'' evolution of scalar-tensor spacetimes when $\Box\phi=0$ and the simplified evolution equation~(\ref{evolution-reduced}) holds \cite{Faraoni:2025alq}.

 The basic picture is the following: if the expansion $\Theta $ is negative, $d\left( {\cal K}{\cal T}\right)/d\tau$ is positive and gravity ``heats up''.
 The critical half-line $8\pi {\cal K}{\cal T}=\Theta$ divides the remaining region $\Theta>0$ in two: if $8\pi {\cal K}{\cal T}>\Theta$, gravity ``heats up'' and moves away from GR.
 If, instead, $8\pi {\cal K}{\cal T}<\Theta$, gravity ``cools'' moving toward GR.
-Apart, possibly, from the origin $\left(0,0 \right)$, the critical half-line is composed of fixed points of the evolution $\left( \Theta, {\cal K}{\cal T} \right) = \left( \Theta_0 , \frac{\Theta_0 }{8\pi} \right)$ with $\Theta_0=$~const. and cannot be crossed dynamically \cite{Faraoni:2025alq}.
-These distinct thermal behaviours are explained physically by the dominance of the scalar degree of freedom $\phi$ over the two massless spin two degrees of freedom of GR, or {\it vice-versa} \cite{Faraoni:2025alq}, and sheds light on the old problem of the convergence of scalar-tensor gravity to GR in the early universe \cite{Damour:1992kf,Damour:1993id}, or its departure from it \cite{Serna:2002fj}.
+Fixed points of the evolution $\left( \Theta, {\cal K}{\cal T} \right) = \left( \Theta_0 , \frac{\Theta_0 }{8\pi} \right)$ with $\Theta_0=$~const. lie along the critical half-line.
+This line can be crossed dynamically at other points.
+These distinct thermal behaviours are explained physically by the dominance of the scalar degree of freedom $\phi$ over the two massless spin two degrees of freedom of GR, or {\it vice-versa} \cite{Faraoni:2025alq}, and shed light on the old problem of the convergence of scalar-tensor gravity to GR in the early universe \cite{Damour:1992kf,Damour:1993id}, or its departure from it \cite{Serna:2002fj}.

 The thermal description of scalar-tensor gravity has proved quite useful in unifying results scattered in the literature and apparently disconnected, providing a rather comprehensive framework still under development \cite{Faraoni:2018qdr,Faraoni:2021lfc,Faraoni:2021jri,Giusti:2021sku, Giusti:2022tgq,Giardino:2022sdv}.
 It contains several ideas (tested on exact solutions of several scalar-tensor theories \cite{Faraoni:2022doe, Faraoni:2022jyd,Giardino:2023qlu, Faraoni:2022fxo,Houle:2024sxs, Karolinski:2024nwp}), also in the Einstein conformal frame where temperature is traded with chemical potential \cite{Faraoni:2022gry}.
 The present work continues this analysis using the Pimentel solution of Brans-Dicke gravity, which reveals itself quite useful and provides insight on new thermal behaviours not discovered before.
 We begin by discussing a stiff fluid solution of GR that eventually turns out to be the Einstein frame version of the Pimentel geometry.